mchav/mchav.github.io/_posts/2016-12-31-functional-inheritance-in-android.md

                                            }
 ```

 We make all the fields Optional/Maybe types so the default delegator is a record of `Nothing`s.
-Now all we have to do is make the construtor in our bridging code.
+Now all we have to do is make the construtor and bridge the Java code over to Frege.

 The constructor should make a new fragment then assign a delegator to it as follows: